Teaching Your Children About God’s Appointed Times | Sukkot

 - Declaring God’s blessings of protection over your home and family

 When teaching your children about Sukkot, praise the Lord for the protection and provision He will release in and through your home during this appointed time.
-Thank Him for using you to reveal that He is a God who cannot lie and is trustworthy in all circumstances.
+Thank Him for working through you to reveal that He cannot lie and is trustworthy in all circumstances.

 Teaching your children about Sukkot helps them better understand the covenant relationship God desires with them.
 It teaches them about His faithfulness.